Dante1243/civ-ipriot-smiley/knowledge_and_evidence.md

      1. Which colors are defined and in which class(s)?
         > White, Green, Red, Yellow, Blank
      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
-        > Const variables and no they are not hence they are const.
+        > Tuples no they are not tuples are immutable, and the uppercase naming indicates they are intended to be constants.
      3. Add the color blue to the appropriate class using the appropriate format and values.
         > BLUE = (0, 0, 255)